Grain and Forage Crop Producer

 The following schools offer programs or courses that are related to this occupation but are not required to enter the field.

 Some grain and forage crop producers own their own operation with purchased or rented land; others work as farm managers.
 The high cost of land and equipment make it difficult to start a grain operation.
-Many young farmers take over family farms or are part of a family co-operative operation or corporation.
+Many young farmers take over family farms or are part of a family cooperative or corporation.

 For those seeking work on large farms as labourers, technicians, supervisors, or managers, local Employment and Social Development Canada offices are helpful.
 These offices bring together farmer-employers and potential employees.
 Some of these positions are seasonal.

-The employment outlook [pdf] in this occupation will be influenced by a wide variety of factors including:
+Employment outlook is influenced by a wide variety of factors including:

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.